-The choices that have to be made when building a home can be complex and overwhelming.
-Flooring, lighting, wall covering, landscaping and it goes on and on.
+The choices that have to be made when building a home can be complicated and overwhelming.
+Flooring, lighting, wall covering, landscaping, and it goes on and on.
 I hope to provide some things to think about in the design stage rather than after the moving van drives away.
 Coming from someone that lived through a six month remodel living in a guest room always plan for your needs now and the future.

 Look at the areas in your home that you spend most of your time, areas where you hate to be crowded.
 What rooms tend to be static displays of furniture that only get used once a year?

 Outlet receptacles: We never have enough outlets in the garage.
-Building code only requires one; consider an outlet above the work bench to mount a recoil type extension cord.
+Building code only requires one; consider an outlet above the workbench to mount a recoil type extension cord.
 Future needs for central vacuum systems, sprinklers and the LCD TV as one corner of the garage transforms into a man cave for the football season.
 How about at each corner in the soffit (eve) for Christmas lights with a switch at the front door, possibly a light sensor for more control.
-I have seen a shelf in a kitchen cabinet with multiple outlets for all those chargers we seem to collect, everything needs a charger.
-Half of my kitchen counter used to be for cooking now its cluttered with iPad, iPhone, iPod, android, earpiece and Bluetooth keyboard all fighting for the two plugs.
+I have seen a shelf in a kitchen cabinet with multiple outlets for all those chargers we seem to collect; everything needs a charger.
+Half of my kitchen counter used to be for cooking now it's cluttered with iPad, iPhone, iPod, Android, earpiece, and Bluetooth keyboard all fighting for the two plugs.
 Tuck them away in the cabinet.

 Besides the obvious need to be energy efficient, high efficacy lighting is the future.
-As we improve heat & cooling and water heating the lights and appliances may account for as much as half of your monthly electrical bill.
+As we improve heat & cooling and water heating, the lights and appliances may account for as much as half of your monthly electrical bill.
 My father was always right in teaching us to turn off the light when we leave the room.
-While we are there ceiling fans don’t cool things other than people.
-If nobody is in the room turn the fan off, it doesn’t cool furniture or inanimate things, just pours money down the drain.
+While we are there, ceiling fans don’t cool things other than people.
+If nobody is in the room, turn the fan off, it doesn’t cool furniture or inanimate things, just pours money down the drain.